-According to County Health Rankings, Talladega County residents were more likely to experience frequent mental distress than the state average.
-Individuals also reported more mentally unhealthy days per month on average.
+According to County Health Rankings, Chilton, Talladega, Walker, and Winston County residents were more likely to experience frequent mental distress than the state average of 18.3%.
+Individuals residing in those counties also reported more mentally unhealthy days per month on average.